 Affordable housing is coordinated through Healthy Homes, a nonprofit housing organization and collaboration between Community Development for All People and Nationwide Children’s.

-Since 2008, Healthy Homes has impacted more than 300 homes on the South Side, which includes:
+Since 2008, Healthy Homes has impacted more than 730 homes, which includes:

 - Full-gut renovations

 - New builds with energy efficient and green features

 - Grants to current residents through the Home Repair Program

 The Home Repair Program offered by Healthy Homes provides grants to homeowners in the HNHF area to make exterior improvements to their home.
 Repair items include roofs, windows, doors, porches, siding, painting, gutters, fences, walkways and landscaping.
 The program encourages residents to stay in their homes for at least three years after the repairs are made.

 The Residences at Career Gateway, located at Whittier Street and Heyl Avenue on the South Side of Columbus, provides 58-units of apartments and townhomes, along with on-site career development training.